jordipons/sklearn-audio-transfer-learning/README.md

 #### Do you want to experiment with different Scikit-learn models?

 You can easily set your favourite sklearn classifier in `define_classification_model()`.
-Then, select one `'model_type'`.
+Then, select one `model_type`.
 The following ones are already implemented: linearSVM, SVM, perceptron, MLP, and kNN.

 Check [Scikit-learn's documentation](https://scikit-learn.org/stable/) to know more about its possibilities.

 #### Does the script takes an eternity to extract the training features?

 Once you have extracted the training features once, these are automatically stored in `sklearn-audio-transfer-learning/data/experiments/`.
-You can simply load those (instead of re-computing) by setting the variable `'load_training_data'` with the name of the .npz file containing the pre-computed training features (e.g.: 'training_data_GTZAN_8643.npz').
+You can simply load those (instead of re-computing) by setting the variable `load_training_data` with the name of the .npz file containing the pre-computed training features (e.g.: 'training_data_GTZAN_8643.npz').

-To re-compute the features, just set `'load_training_data':` to False.
+To re-compute the features, just set `load_training_data` to False.

 #### Does the script consumes too much RAM memory?

-Reduce the batch size by properlly setting `'train_batch':` and `'test_batch'`.
+Reduce the batch size by properlly setting `train_batch` and `test_batch`.
 The batch size is the ammount of audios that are processed at once.
 Hence, the smaller it is, the lower the RAM memory consumption.

 ## Scripts directory
 - `sklearn_audioset.py`: main script where we build the audio classifiers with Audioset features and Scikit-learn.